judka-uriel/uriel-book/uriel_en.md

-And then the strong east wind that had blown all night drove back the water from the strait, and a passage was formed on the bottom, two kilometers long and five kilometers wide, through which the people could cross from the western shore to the eastern.
+And then the strong east wind that had blown all night drove back the water from the strait, and a passage was formed on the bottom, two kilometers long (more than a mile) and five kilometers wide (about three miles), through which the people could cross from the western shore to the eastern.

 And when bnei Yisrael had passed through the strait, and the wind ceased to blow, the water began gradually to rise, first hindering the